 This is no more clear than an astoundingly stupid decision towards the middle of the game.
 Having endeavored for hours to reach what was ostensibly the end of the game and continually being informed that the end was in sight, I reached the door of the final boss only to be informed that I needed to double my collection of magical trinkets in order to proceed.
 I would have willingly returned to Yooka-Laylee’s bright worlds on my own time.
 Instead, I put down my controller and stopped playing.
 It’s an audacious and transparent attempt to extend game time.

 Yooka-Laylee wants to be loved.
 It wants to be your best friend and pulls out all of the stops to captivate the player.
 It preys on nostalgia, offering a host of colorful characters, awesome levels, and goofy gameplay.
 These are the aspects we look back on fondly when recalling Banjo-Kazooie or Super Mario 64.
 Yooka-Laylee promises all of these things and more.
 It dangles a dreamworld before the player bustling with possibility.
 It doesn’t just promise a fun experience; it teases a return to childhood.
 It’s a trap and all that remains is a fawning game that refuses to let the player go.
 What starts as playful and inviting slowly devolves into a digital hostage situation where players need to pay a hefty ransom to proceed.
-And I wasn’t playing this game in a rush but over the course of a couple of weeks.

 There was a missed opportunity with Yooka-Laylee.
 It seeks to recapture the feeling of bygone games but doesn’t seem concerned with correcting any particular shortcomings.
 What might have been a streamlined version of childhood classics shifts into a game that not just accurately recreates their gameplay and aesthetics, it also revives their glaring shortcomings.
 Those old Rare games weren’t perfect.
 They frustrated just as much as they delighted.
 They also sometimes wasted your time, forcing you to collect too many bananas of too many colors to get to a meager a late-game reward.
 Yooka-Laylee is too faithful to those mistakes of the past.